Plan your Annapurna Circuit Trek 2025: Ultimate Guide & Itinerary

 ● Autumn (October–November): Stable weather, post-monsoon clarity

-• Prevent landslides and severe cold during the monsoon season (June to September) and the winter season (December to February).
+- Prevent landslides and severe cold during the monsoon season (June to September) and the winter season (December to February).

-Permits and Required Documents Annapurna Circuit Trek
+Permits & Documents for Annapurna Circuit Trek

 Annapurna Conservation Area Permit (ACAP) is a compulsory permit for all those trekkers entering the Annapurna Conservation Area (ACA).
 It provides access to the ACA which goes up to the entire trekking length.